tiurin/surgery-conf-ent-en/src/pages/contact/index.md

 ## How to liaise with conference providers?

-If you have any more question you can contact us via email:
+If you have any more questions you can contact us via email:

 * entcourse2019@gmail.com